-Home Vancouver’s Sea to Sky Region Britannia Mine National Historic Site FANG-Tastic Halloween at Britannia Mine Museum in 2024
+Home Vancouver’s Sea to Sky Region Britannia Mine Museum National Historic Site FANG-Tastic Halloween at Britannia Mine Museum

-Just 45 minutes from Vancouver, “FANG-Tastic Halloween” is a spooky event with family-friendly Halloween-themed activities at the Britannia Mine Museum.
+“FANG-Tastic Halloween” is a spooky event with family-friendly Halloween-themed activities at the Britannia Mine Museum, just 45 minutes from Vancouver.

-In 2024 the Halloween fun at Britannia Mine happens on the last two weekends in October.
+The Halloween fun at Britannia Mine usually happens on the last two weekends in October.

 Visit britanniaminemuseum.ca for tickets and the event’s official website.